 The ingredients in this tinted lip balm recipe are natural, nourishing, and health-promoting.
 You can check out where I buy my ingredients and my favorite brands here.

-For this homemade chapstick recipe, I used a combination of beet powder and mica powder.
+For this naturally tinted balm, I used a combination of beet powder and mica powder.
 Both are all-natural, food-grade options (learn more about the best ingredients for DIY products)

 Mica powder is a natural stone mineral with shiny flakes, different from a pigment powder but works wonderfully (learn more about mica powder).
 Mica powder works well in:

 However, for me, it is a bit too shiny.
 Being in my thirties, I don’t need all-out sparkle, which is why I cut it down with beet powder (beet crystals would work too and be slightly brighter).
 A subtle tint and a bit of shimmer.

 You can grab beet powder (along with the other ingredients in this easy DIY recipe) from Pronounce Skincare.
 Not only will you be getting quality ingredients but you’re supporting another local mama too.

 Though mica powder is the most common way to tint, it's not the only way.
 Below are a few other options you can experiment with.